skipoleschris/xsbt-cucumber-plugin/README.markdown

       test-only mypackage.CucumberSuite -- @demo
       test-only mypackage.CucumberSuite -- "User admin"

+## Usage - Integration Test Framework ##
+Install the plugin and additional integration test framework integration (see later).
+Feature files MUST go in the 'src/it/resources' directory as only the classpath is visible to test frameworks.
+Step definitions go in 'src/it/scala'.

+There must also be present somewhere in the test code the following class:

+  class CucumberSuite extends templemore.sbt.cucumber.RunCucumber

+This is required to trigger cucumber to run (as SBT only runs tests that extends a specific base class or have a specific annotation).
+There MUST only be one instance of a class extending RunCucumber in the test code as we only want cucumber to be executed once!
+Finally from the sbt console call the task:

+    it:test

+Note that none of the configuration options apply when running via a test framework.
+This is because the SBT integration test integration does not allow any access to these settings.
+Cucumber will be executed with pretty output to the console, searching the classpath from its root for features and executing all tests found in packages.

+It is also possible to filter exactly which features get executed by using the test-only task.
+To do this, specify the CucumberSuite that you defined above as the test to run and then use either the tag or name approach already described as the test arguments:

+      it:test-only mypackage.CucumberSuite -- @demo
+      it:test-only mypackage.CucumberSuite -- "User admin"

 ## Writing Features ##
 Features are written in text format and are placed in .feature files inside the 'src/test/resources' directory.
 For more info on writing features please see the [Cucumber](http://cukes.info) website.